mrocklin/blog/_posts/work/2014-12-30-Towards-OOC-Frontend.md

 Source
 ------

-This code is highly experimental.
+This code is experimental and buggy.
 I don't expect it to stay around for forever in it's current form (it'll improve).
-Still, if you're reading this now you might want to check out
+Still, if you're reading this when it comes out then you might want to check out the following:

 1.  [master branch on dask](https://github.com/mrocklin/dask)
 2.  [array-expr branch on my blaze fork](https://github.com/mrocklin/blaze/tree/array-expr)